ciresnave/bitman/README.md

 ## Overview

-*bitman* provides a way to read and write the individual bits of your variables as well as the ability to define fields within your Bits that can be read or written as any type you choose.
+*bitman* provides a way to read and write the individual bits of your variables as well as the ability to define fields within them that can be read or written as any type you choose.

 ## Project Vision